kosatnkn/magnetar/README.md

 You can find a complete documentation [here](doc/doc.md).

 ### Disclaimer
-Use at your own risk
+Guys and Girls!
+This is to be used at your own risk.